acl-org/aclrollingreview/acguidelines.md

 Most adjustments to reviewer assignments need to happen on this stage.
 After ARR releases reviewer assignments, making changes will be a lot more work for you, as you would need to notify both the newly assigned and un-assigned reviewers.

+If you see something that you suspect to be a violation of publication ethics policy (e.g. plagiarism, violation of rules on generative AI, near-duplicate submissions, author misconduct), or a reviewer alerts you about such a suspicion, please coordinate the filing of an [incident report process for the publication ethics committee](/acguidelines#pec) as necessary, by either the reviewer, AC or the SAC.
+Please also leave a note about this in the forum (visible to chairs but not authors), so that there is a record of what was done.

 ## How to Interpret Reviewer Affinity Scores {#how-to-interpret-reviewer-affinity-scores}

 Affinity scores reflect just content matching of the reviewer’s own papers with the content of the submission.
 Aggregate scores incorporate affinity scores, track matching, and other criteria.
 See the table below for an interpretation of the score ranges.